Designing a User-Friendly Online Cannabis Marketplace

 Finding one: Some participants did not notice the change location link at the top right of the global navigation due to its relatively small size and location.
 Participants expected to be able to change their location within the dispensary map.

 Recommendation: Make the existing link to change location more prominent.
 Add the ability to change location within the dispensary map sidebar.

 Finding two: Two out of four participants encountered an error while trying to change their location that prevented them from continuing to use the website and did not provide instructions regarding how to proceed.

 Recommendation: The language in the error message is targeted towards developers, which is not helpful for a typical Leafly user, who may not understand what the error is.
 The error message should be rewritten so that it is understandable to the average user and assists users in how to proceed.

 Finding three: Participants expressed confusion and frustration when they searched for a dispensary by location and realized they had to scroll past sponsored results to find the results relevant to their search parameters.

 Recommendation: Move sponsored dispensary listings to another location or differentiate them in a more obvious way from search results so that users recognize them as sponsored results more quickly.

-If I could conduct this project again, I would find a tool that would allow me to conduct a comparative usability test using live websites, rather than static prototypes.
-I think this limited the insights we were able to gather during usability testing as users were only able to click to areas that we enabled and could not freely navigate.
+If I could conduct this project again, I would conduct the comparative usability test using live websites, rather than static prototypes.
+Doing this would provide more robust insights as users were only able to click areas that we enabled and could not freely navigate.